aow-otto/microservice-deployment-platform/README.md

 ## Log

-Platform logs are shown on the terminal and saved in mysql database on the `master` device.
+Platform logs are shown on the terminal and saved in the MySQL database on the `master` node.

-Microservice logs will only be saved in mysql database on the `master` device.
+Microservice information, including operation logs and data will only be saved in the MySQL database on the `master` node.